Danielle's Place of Crafts and Activities

 What to do:

-2. Print out the coat pattern and cut from cotton material.
-(A pattern for this craft is available to members of The Resource Room.)
-(If possible rip the fabric instead of cutting it.
-This will make the doll look more ragged.)
-Rip long strips of off-white fabric about 1/2" wide.
+2. Print out the coat pattern and use it as a template to cut coat shapes from cotton material.
+(If possible, rip the fabric instead of cutting it.
+This will make the leper's clothes look ragged.)
+Rip long strips of off-white fabric about one-half inch wide to make bandages.

-3. In class have the children color both sides of the doll and draw a happy face on the other side.
+3. In class, have the children color both sides of the doll and then blue them together, back to back, so that the paper doll is reversible.

-4. Show them how to wrap the material strips around the head, arms, and legs.
+4. Show them how to wrap the material strips around the head, arms, and legs of the paper doll.
 Use tape or glue to secure.
-While they work explain that the lepers were very poor.
+While they work, explain that the lepers were very poor.
 No one wanted to help them because they were afraid of getting the disease.
-They had to use whatever they could find to wrap their sores.
+The lepers had to use whatever they could find to cover their sores.

 Note: You will need ten of these puppets for your story.
 If you don't have ten children in your class, make some extras before class to use during the lesson.